channyeintun/ReactSimplifed/README.md

 1. Clone this repository.
 2. Install dependencies with `npm install`.
-3. Start the development server with `npm start`.
+3. Start the development server with `npm run dev`.
+4. Run test with `npm run test`.

 # Project Structure